OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/customizing_driver.md

 ## Modifying Terraform Resources

-Since all infrastructure resources in OneForm are managed via Terraform, you can easily modify existing resources or create new ones following standard Terraform practices.
+Since all infrastructure resources in OneForm are managed via Terraform, modify existing resources or create new ones following standard Terraform practices.

 OneForm executes operations on the root Terraform module (`terraform/main.tf`).
-Any Terraform-compatible change to the resources declared in this module will be recognized by OneForm.
+Any Terraform-compatible change to the resources declared in this module is recognized by OneForm.

 For example, to modify an existing instance type: